Serie A news: AC Milan sack Giampaolo four months after appointment | Goal.com

 But Giampaolo has lasted significantly less time than his predecessor, seeing his time in Milan end less than two months into the Serie A campaign.

-The 52-year-old took his place in the San Siro hot seat after three seasons in charge of Sampdoria, but was unable to replicate the success he enjoyed at the Stadio Luigi Ferraris.
+The 52-year-old took his place in the San Siro hot seat after three years in charge of Sampdoria, but was unable to replicate the success he enjoyed at the Stadio Luigi Ferraris.

 AC Milan currently sit 13th in the Serie A table – just three points above the relegation zone – having won three and lost four of their opening seven matches of the league season.